Wisconsin Dells ~ See Photos of this Scenic Wisconsin Attraction

 The Wisconsin River winding its way through beautifully sandstone sculpted rocks capped off with plants and trees of various kinds was the original lure to tourists visiting this area by land and by boat.

-The Wisconsin River has its origins up by the Wisconsin - Michigan border and winds primarily in a southwest direction emptying into the Mississippi River near Prairie du Chien, Wisconsin.
+The Wisconsin River has its origins up by the Wisconsin and Michigan border.
+It winds primarily in a southwest direction emptying into the Mississippi River near Prairie du Chien, Wisconsin.

 The river is distinctively dark in color.